metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 - Automatic release of username on authentication success,

-- Stores counters instead of individual requests to prevent database flooding from brute force attacks.
+- Stores counters instead of individual requests to prevent database flooding from brute force attacks,

+- Web based user interface for user administrators to look into why a user may have been blocked.

 REQUIREMENTS
 ------------